 A malignant tumor often consists of genetically distinct cell populations, referred to as tumor sub-clones, with each possessing a specific mutation subset.
 Determination of the order in which SCNA mutations occur is a powerful means for identifying genes with fundamental roles in oncogenesis.
-SubcloneSeeker 28 succeeded in inferring subclone structures for 99.4 % of tumors (156 out of 157).
-The mean number of predicted subclone structures for each tumor was 8.5 (ranging from 1 to 45, Supplementary Table 4).
-Thirty-six tumors had greater than 10 possible subclone structures, which may be due to the complex nature of such tumor samples.
+SubcloneSeeker succeeded in inferring subclone structures for 99.4% of tumors (156 out of 157).
+The mean number of predicted subclone structures for each tumor was 8.5 (ranging from 1 to 45, Supporting Information Table S4).
+Thirtysix tumors had >10 possible subclone structures, which may be due to the complex nature of such tumor samples.
 Next, an investigation was undertaken as to whether or not SCNAs overlapping with putative genes (identified by GISTIC) were clonal events.
-Previously reported findings as revealed by alternative approaches were confirmed, to show that even for the well-known OS driver genes such as TP53 and RB1, the majority (~90%) of SCNAs were subclonal events 43.
-Thirty-four tumors had clonal SCNAs overlapping one to ten driver genes, such as TP53, RB1, DLG2, WWOX, TERT, FOXN1, APC, PTEN, LSAMP, ATRX, and CDKN2A.
+Previously reported findings as revealed by alternative approaches were confirmed, to show that even for the well-known OS driver genes such as TP53 and RB1, the majority (~90%) of SCNAs were subclonal events.
+Thirtyfour tumors had clonal SCNAs overlapping 1-10 driver genes, such as TP53, RB1, DLG2, WWOX, TERT, FOXN1, APC, PTEN, LSAMP, ATRX and CDKN2A.
 No single gene had clonal SCNAs in the majority of tumors.

-Breakage analyses reveal osteosarcoma-specific unstable regions
+Breakage analyses reveal OS-specific unstable regions

 DNA breakage is a prerequisite for cancer-associated genomic aberrations, including amplifications, deletions, inversions, and translocations.
-The genomic start and end of SCNAs were defined as breakpoints with a precision of ~ 1 kb (average inter-probe distance for CytoScan HD Array is < 1 kb).
+The genomic start and end of SCNAs were defined as breakpoints with a precision of $\sim 1$ kb (average interprobe distance for CytoScan HD Array is < 1 kb).
 Since whole genome arrays have reduced ability for inversion and/or translocation detection, the chromosomal breakage landscape was investigated, which strongly indicated the prevalence of genomic rearrangements.
-The criterion for considering a SCNA breakpoint as a chromosomal break was based on the Log2 signal value alteration between two adjacent genomic segments > 0.3 (Supplementary Figure S1), which is more stringent than the cutoff of 0.23 previously used $\frac{51}{2}$.
+The criterion for considering a SCNA breakpoint as a chromosomal break was based on the Log2 signal value alteration between two adjacent genomic segments > 0.3 (Supporting Information Fig. S1), which is more stringent than the cutoff of 0.23 previously used.
 In total, 62,172 SCNA breakpoints and 19,810 chromosomal breaks were identified in 157 OS samples.
 The number of chromosomal breaks per sample ranged from 17 to 425, with a median value of 114.
 The number of breaks per mega base ranged from 4 (chromosome 2) to 14 (chromosome 17).
 In order to further examine the landscape of chromosomal breaks across different chromosomes, each chromosome was divided into non-overlapping 1 Mb regions following gap exclusion in the genome assembly and the density of chromosomal breaks per block calculated.
-Results showed that 2% of genomic regions (61/3060, Supplementary Table 5) were significantly enriched for chromosomal breaks (Bonferroni corrected P-values < 0.1).
-Out of these 'broken regions', 11% are located within common fragile sites, while 46% overlapped with non-fragile sites $\frac{32}{2}$, indicating apparent OS-specific instability characteristics.
+Results showed that 2% of genomic regions (61/3060, Supporting Information Table S5) were significantly enriched for chromosomal breaks (Bonferroni corrected p-values < 0.1).
+Out of these "broken regions", 11% are located within common fragile sites, while 46%